Deepak-coder80/Deepak-coder80/README.md

 ### <div align="center">A passionate flutter app developer from India.
 Always Try to explore new technologies.
 I'm always curious about new technologies and love to control hardware with software and frameworks.
 Currently I am Third Year Computer Science and Engineering student at School of Engineering, CUSAT and an aspiring software & hardware developer</div>

-- 🔭 II’m currently working on [Agrivator](https://github.com/agrivator/v3-app-dart)
+- 🔭 II’m currently working as freelancer

 - 🌱 I’m currently learning **Machine Learning and Data Science**